tychos-ai/tychos-python/README.md

 ## Feedback and support
-If you'd like to provide feedback, run into issues, or need support using embeddings, feel free to [reach out][twitter] or raise issues via GitHub.
+If you'd like to provide feedback, run into issues, or need support using embeddings, feel free to [reach out][twitter] or raise an issue via GitHub.

 [api-keys]: https://tychos.ai/